iterative/mlem.ai/content/docs/get-started/index.md

 ## Saving your model

-Before we see how many things MLEM can do for us, we first need to save an ML model to a file with MLEM.
+Before we explore everything that MLEM can do, you need to save an ML model with MLEM.
 As an example, create and execute the following `train.py` Python script:

 ```py
 from sklearn.datasets import load_iris